IIIF/api/source/presentation/4.0/index.md

 >
 **Key Points**
 * The decision about which item in the `Choice` to play by default is client dependent.
 In the absence of any other decision process the client should play the first item.
 In this specific example, the user might make the decision after reading the `label`, or the client might make the decision based on the `fileSize` property and an assessment of the user's available bandwidth.
 However, the client may have no way of determining why the publisher has offered the choices, and should not prevent the user from making the choice.
-The cookbook demonstrates several uses of `Choice` for common use cases.
+The cookbook demonstrates several uses of `Choice` for common image and AV use cases.
 * Slop - impl note - don't interpret **very** minor discrepancies between `duration` on the different Choices and the Container `duration` as an instruction to stretch or compress the audio/video stream to match the Container duration.
 No real way to quantify this, just _be sensible_.
 {: .note}